 Each chapter will have the opportunity for a visit from the President, Vice-President/ President-Elect, or Immediate Past President, every third year.
-In the intervening years, the chapter will be eligible for visits from other board members.
+In the intervening years, the chapter will be eligible for visits from other Executive Board Members.

-- The chapter may request a specific person from each group, however the visitor will be assigned based upon individual schedules.
+- The chapter may request a specific person from each group, however the visitor will be assigned based upon the rotation schedule and individual schedules.

 - If the chapter is celebrating a particular event or having a special program in a particular year, an attempt will be made to honor the request for the President, Vice-President, or Immediate Past President to visit the chapter even though the chapter may not be scheduled for a visit that year.
 If none of these persons can accept the invitation, another Executive Board Member may fulfill the request (see A.)

 AALL Chapter Visits Procedures